magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-breakpoints.md

 - if your theme [inherits]({{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html) from the other, then copy the parent's `variables.less`.
 - if your theme is a standalone one, add a new empty file.

-In your `variable.less`, add the variable for your new breakpoint.
+In `variable.less`, add the variable for your new breakpoint.

 For example:

     @your__breakpoint: 1280px;

-For varibles naming rules see [Less coding standards](http://devdocs.magento.com/guides/v2.0/coding-standards/code-standard-less.html#variables).
+For variables' naming rules see [Less coding standards](http://devdocs.magento.com/guides/v2.0/coding-standards/code-standard-less.html#variables).

 ## Override `_responsive.less` from the library

-The approach implemented in the Magento UI library is based on recursive call of `.media-width()` mixin defined anywhere in project but invoked in one place in `lib/web/css/source/lib/_responsive.less`.
+According to the approach, implemented in the Magento UI library, the `.media-width()` mixin calls are defined in many places, but invoked in one place, in `lib/web/css/source/lib/_responsive.less`.

-To add a new breakpoint we need to edit `.media-width()` mixin by adding the appropriate rule there.
-Tha is why we need to override it in our theme.
+To implement a new breakpoint, we need to edit the `.media-width()` mixin by adding the appropriate rule there.
+So you need to override the library `_responsive.less` in your theme, and add the customizations there.

-If the parent theme already overrides the library file, that is the `<your_parent_theme_dir>/web/css/source/lib/_responsive.less` file exists, copy it to `<your_theme_dir>/web/css/source/lib/`.
+To do this, take the following steps:

-If the file in the parent theme does not exist, or there is no parent theme, copy `/lib/web/css/source/lib/_responsive.less` to `<your_theme_dir>/web/css/source/lib/`.
+1. Copy the `_responsive.less` file to your `<your_theme_dir>/web/css/source/lib/` directory.
+You must copy the file from the parent's theme `<your_parent_theme_dir>/web/css/source/lib/_responsive.less`, if it exists.
+In other case copy the library file `<your_theme_dir>/web/css/source/lib/`.

-In your `_responsive.less`, add the `.media-width` mixin rule for your breakpoint in the correspoding section (desktop or mobile, depending on the type of breakpoint you add).
+2. In your `_responsive.less`, add the `.media-width` mixin rule for your breakpoint in the corresponding section (desktop or mobile, depending on the type of breakpoint you add).

 Example: